El Gringo Loco

 Mexico – June 2007

 I’m in Mexico to explore Barrancas del Cobre, or Copper Canyon, a group of six distinct canyons in the southwestern part of the state of Chihuahua that is four times larger than the Grand Canyon.
-I’ve joined a tour by train that’s already taken us from Creel to El Fuerte and, this early morning, from El Fuerte to Barrancas, just south of Creel.
-We arrive at our hotel in the afternoon, which is poised at the canyon’s edge near the highest point of the canyon.
+I’ve joined a tour by train that’s already taken us from Creel to El Fuerte and, early this morning, from El Fuerte to Barrancas.
+We arrive at our hotel in the afternoon, which is poised on the canyon’s edge near the highest point of the gorge.

-From the striking view afforded from the hotel’s terrace, I notice a circular structure off to the south, which becomes the focus of a hike.
-I’m not exactly sure how to get there but a brief exploration behind the hotel finds what turns out to be the beginning of a trail.
-As I start to head out, I realize that I am alone and have told no one where I am going.
-I am also traversing along the edge of the canyon at an elevation of around 8,000 feet and left my hiking boots at home, so I’m attempting it with sneakers.
+From the striking view afforded from the hotel’s terrace, I notice a circular structure off in the distance, which becomes the focus of a hike.
+I’m not exactly sure how to get there, but a brief exploration behind the hotel finds what turns out to be the beginning of a trail.
+As I head out, I realize I am alone and have told no one where I am going.
+I am also traversing along the edge of the canyon at an elevation of around 8,000 feet, and I left my hiking boots at home, so I’m attempting it with sneakers.

-The hike is going well till I come across a short ladder made of weathered wood missing its bottom rung that is the only way up a tall boulder.
+The hike is going well until I come across a short ladder made of weathered wood.
+It is missing its bottom rung and is the only way up a tall boulder.
 I have long legs, so it’s not a problem overcoming the missing step.
-I continue on along the boulders and narrow path till I come across a broken bridge, the first few feet of which are missing.
+I continue along the boulders and narrow path until I now encounter a broken bridge, the first few feet of which are missing.
 This poses more of a dilemma.
 Should I turn around?
 Should I try to find another way across?
-Never being one to let obstacles get in my way, I decided to jump and continue on.
+Never one to let obstacles get in my way, I decided to jump and keep going.

 My goal now in sight, I come across my final obstacle: a narrow wooden pole with notches cut into it acting as a ladder up to the structure I’m aiming to reach.
-It again comes to mind that I am alone and have told no one where I have gone and am only one slip from a very long fall.
+It again comes to mind that I am alone, have told no one where I have gone, and am only one slip away from a very long fall.
 But I’ve come too far to stop now.
-I slowly ascend it to the circular structure, though still have no idea what it is.
+I slowly ascend like a tightrope walker to the circular structure, though I still have no idea what it is.
 It does offer some stunning views of the canyon, so I get in some photos.

 # # #